maruel/pre-commit-go/README.md

 Continous integration support
 -----------------------------

-`pre-commit-go` is designed to be used as part of CI.
+`pcg` is designed to be used as part of CI.
 This is [described in its own page](CI_SETUP.md).

   - Travis: [![Build Status](https://travis-ci.org/maruel/pre-commit-go.svg?branch=master)](https://travis-ci.org/maruel/pre-commit-go)